UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 0 directories, 4 files
 ```

-#### :warning: Some non-obvious assumptions that the test script makes:
+#### :warning: Some non-obvious assumptions that the cleaning test script makes

 The tests assume that the `.tgz` version of the tar archive will be in the specified directory
 when you’re done.
 This means that if you first `gunzip` and then, in a